saltastroops/data-archive-database/README.md

 The data archive database requires [pgSphere](https://pgsphere.github.io/doc/index.html), which provides various spherical data types, functions and operators.

-To install it, first make sure that pg_config is available on the server.
+To install it on **MacOS**, first make sure that pg_config is available on the server.

 ```bash
 pgconfig --help